 - Hsu attempts to gain the edge in a swordfight with lifelong rival Akira Yamamoto by resorting to this tactic.
 However, while Akira is distracted, Hsu laughs at him for falling for the ruse, missing the opportunity to strike and finding himself caught off guard instead.

-- Norm has employed this trope humorously in some of his other works.
-For example, in Violence Man, 3 mob thugs attempt a distraction for Violence Man so that they can escape him.
-Eventually one shouts "WE HAVE SCRABBLE IN THE CAR!" which surprisingly succeeds in distracting him for a few seconds.
+- In Violence Man, three mob thugs attempt a distraction for Violence Man so that they can escape him.
+Eventually one shouts "WE HAVE SCRABBLE IN THE CAR!", which surprisingly succeeds in distracting him for a few seconds.

 - The Immortal Game: At one point, Sir Unimpressive pulls this off on some Puppets.
 Since the Puppets are mindless, it works.